-I was doing my PhD at the local government university in Penang when I entered a relationship with a friend.
+I was studying my PhD when I entered a relationship with a friend.
 We were living together in the same house, but we kept our relationship a secret because he was in a relationship with another woman.
 To others, we presented ourselves simply as good friends.
 Back then, he did not want to break up with his girlfriend for various personal reasons, and there were many times when I saw no future in the relationship and wanted to leave.

 I was doing well in my studies, and had applied for a grant to study in Harvard.
 Things went smoothly and a professor in Harvard Medical School promised to take me in if my application was successful.

 Six months later, in August 2010, I bought two pregnancy test kits after I had missed my period.
 I was very happy when not only one, but two kits showed two lines, confirming that I was pregnant.

 Dead silence.
 He responded with silence when I broke the news of my pregnancy to him as he drove us home after I had seen a doctor for some flu-like symptoms.
 Back home, he emerged from the room after half an hour of silence.
 “I don’t want the baby,” he finally spoke.
 We argued for days.

 He suggested an abortion.
 It broke me because I knew from my scientific background that the baby in my womb was a human life, not a mere “lump of tissue”.
 Once, I even went down on my knees, pleading that I could not live with myself knowing what I have done to my baby if I had an abortion.
 But he promised that he would leave his girlfriend, marry me, and have children with me.

 I hardened my heart.
 I began to drink heavily.
 The abortion was scheduled five days later.

 The night before the abortion, before I took the pill they gave me, I tossed a coin.
 Both times, the answer was ‘no’ to the abortion.
 But I took the pill anyway.
 He had threatened to leave me if I continued with the pregnancy.